-- 1. Exhaust system leakage. - Seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
-Please refer to the US EPA Emissions-related warranty contained herein for information about warranty claims. - 2.
-Engine is running too hot. - See ENGINE LACKS ACCELERATION OR POWER. - 3.
-Ignition timing is incorrect or there is an ignition system failure. - Seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
-Please refer to the US EPA Emissions-related warranty contained herein for information about warranty claims.
+1. Exhaust system leakage.

+Seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
+Please refer to the US EPA EMISSION-RELATED WARRANTY contained herein for information about warranty claims.

+2. Engine is running too hot.

+See ENGINE LACKS ACCELERATION OR POWER.

+3. Ignition timing is incorrect or there is an ignition system failure.

+Seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
+Please refer to the US EPA EMISSION-RELATED WARRANTY contained herein for information about warranty claims.